silasbergen/Behavioral_classification_example_code/README.md

  Tutorial for demonstrating implementation of  XGBoost to classify polytomous animal behavior from environmental features.
 Supporting information for *A review of supervised learning methods for classifying animal behavioral states from environmental  features* by Bergen et al.

+Downloading the contents of this repository as a .zip file and extracting will enable all the code to run as-written in R Studio.

 Contents of repository:

 * `eagle_subset.csv`: Subset of 10,000 GPS points with variables `risk_class` (3-level risk classification) and predictor features